Devi: Tantra and Devis

 Tantric literature such as Soundarya Lahari meaning "Flood of Beauty", credited to Adi Shankaracharya a shakta or tantric poem, is dedicated to the Supreme Deity of the sect, Parvati who is considered much superior to Shiva.
 It celebrates Parvati and her feminine persona.
 It is an approach to the tantra through Parvati.

 In Shakti Tantra traditions, Devis are visualized with yantra and are a tool for spiritual journey for the tantric adept.
 The adepts ritually construct triangle yantras with proper use of visualization, movement, and mantra.
 The adepts believe, state John Stratton Hawley and Donna Marie Wulff, that "to establish such yantra is to place the macrocosm within oneself", and doing so can yield temporal benefits, spiritual powers or enlightenment.

 A tantric text titled "Vigyan Bhairav Tantra", 'Vigyan' meaning "consciousness" is a conversation between Shiva and Parvati rendered in 112 verses, elaborates on "wisdom and insight of pure consciousness."

 Devi Puja is the worship of Parvati which is observed through four forms of Devi Yantra; the first is Tara that exists in the realm of the fourth chakra representing the spiritual heart; Saraswati emanates in the first chakra; Lakshmi forms the second chakra; and Parvati is at the heart of the third chakra and completes the chakra.
 Worship through this Yantra leads to the realization of "cosmic energy" within oneself.

 Matrikas

 Matrikas, that is, the mothers, are seven or eight female divinities, which are depicted as a group.
-They are all forms of Parvati.
 They are Brahmani, Vaishnavi, Maheshvari, Indrani, Kaumari, Varahi and Chamundi or Narasimhi.
-The Matrikas concept are important in Tantric traditions.
-They are described in the Isaanasivagurudevapaddhati, as creations to facilitate Lord Shiva face his adversary Andhakasura.
+The Matrikas are an important concept in Tantric traditions.
+They are described in the Isaanasivagurudevapaddhati as creations to facilitate Shiva's confrontation with his adversary Andhakasura.
 All the Matrikas are depicted in a sitting position, Lalitasana, and bedecked with heavy jewellery.

 Scholars state that the concept of Matrikas as powerful goddesses emerged in the early 1st millennium AD, and possibly much earlier.

-The idea of eight mother goddesses together is found in Himalayan Shaivism, while seven divine mothers (Sapta Matrika) is more common in South India.
+The idea of eight mother goddesses together is found in Himalayan Shaivism, while the idea of seven divine mothers (Sapta Matrika) is more common in South India.